anxoportela/python_api_test_framework/README.md

 Before launching the Dash dashboard, it's important to run the tests to generate the data that will be visualized.

-To run the framework's tests, navigate to the `tests/` directory and execute the following:
+To run the framework's tests, navigate to the root directory and execute the following:

 ```bash
 pytest